Reviews You Can Rely On

 The RockShox Reverb AXS is one of the most exciting new dropper posts to hit the market in some time.
 By combining their proven Reverb design with their AXS technology, RockShox has finally brought wireless technology to the masses (the masses who can afford it anyway).
 Without cables or hoses, it couldn't be easier to install and remove, and it allows for a super clean handlebar setup.
 The post moves very smoothly in compression and extension, and we did not find it to be sensitive to cold temperatures like the standard Reverb Stealth.
 Should your post ever develop sag, RockShox has also added a Vent Valve so you can fix it at home.
 The saddle clamp is solid and user-friendly, with a single bolt clamp and a separate tilt adjustment.
 Finally, the remote is outstanding, with a large paddle-shaped button that requires far less force or movement compared to any cable-actuated system.

-The biggest issue with the Reverb AXS is its price.
-It is super pricey, and the cost may be prohibitive for many riders.
-It's also a bit heavy — somewhat surprising considering its high price tag.
+The main drawback with the Reverb AXS is its price point.
+It is super expensive, and the cost might be prohibitive for many riders.
+If you still want great performance without completely blowing your budget, the Revive 2.0 has a lot to offer.
+The Reverb AXS is also a bit heavy — somewhat surprising considering its high price.
 Our 31.6mm diameter 170mm test post weighed in at 768 grams with the remote and battery, the heaviest in the test.
 It has a claimed 40 hours of ride time, but you've got to remember the extra step of charging your batteries every so often.
 Caveats aside — and if you can justify the expense — the Reverb AXS offers next-level ease of installation, outstanding performance, and one of the best remotes on the market.

 Read more: RockShox Reverb AXS review